 Technology Integration & STEAM

-Greg is beginning his second year as technology integration specialist at Green Street School.
+Greg is beginning his third year as technology integration specialist at Green Street School.
 Greg spent the previous ten years working at various elementary schools around Windham county as technology specialist and technology integration specialist.
 He enjoys working closely with classroom teachers to get the most out of technology in their instruction.

 Prior to entering the world of education Greg has spent over 20 years working in the private sector for technology based firms ranging from web hosting and internet security companies.